The senioritis has kicked in, graduation is right around the corner...but wait! You still have to do your senior photos!

 I recommend bringing at least one accessory or prop that is meaningful to you.
 Whether that's a shirt from your favorite band, your letterman, an instrument, football/soccer ball/basketball, paintbrushes, etc. I want to capture who you are now and a prop can be a great way to immortalize that.

 T-Minus 1 Week

 You're a week away from your session and maybe you're feeling a bit nervous.
-This is a great time to connect with your photographer and make sure you have the time & location nailed down, try on your different outfits and make sure you have appropriate undergarments (aka, no bra strap showing).
+This is a great time to connect with your photographer and make sure you have the time & location nailed down.
+Are you taking your senior photos in Telluride?
+Map to the PIN ahead of time to make sure you leave on time! try on your different outfits and make sure you have appropriate undergarments (aka, no bra strap showing).
 Make sure you feel comfortable & confident in what you'll be wearing.
 You can also figure out who will be going with you to the session.
 Many seniors bring a parent, sibling, or friend.
 Now is the time to start looking on Pinterest or Instagram for posing inspo.
 Your photographer should guide you the entire session, but if you have a specific shot you absolutely love it can be helpful to have on hand to reference.

 The Day Of

 I send all of my clients a session prep checklist the day before to make sure they have everything prepped and ready!
 Here are just a few things from that list: